Amazeryogo/surf-exel/README.md

 $cd surf-exel

-now use ls, if you find 2 files , main.py and editor then you are on the correct path. next, write
+now use ls, if you find 2 files , main.py and editor (along with a bunch of files like README.md and LICENSE) then you are on the correct path. next, write
 #### python3.7 main.py